 Bat Damage

-Bat guano and urine can damage the insulation and structure of the house.
+The insulation and structure of a house can be damaged by bat guano or urine.
 Bat waste is acidic and will rot wood and drywall.
 It can also stain ceilings and walls, as well as leave behind an unpleasant odor that can be difficult to get rid of with regular cleaning products.

 In addition, their droppings make a perfect home to dangerous mold spores that can cause serious health issues for you and your family.
 It is important that bats be removed as soon as possible to avoid health risks and damage to your home.